Raphael Saadiq: Video game development and new music

 In 2011, Saadiq was the guitarist/bandleader for the group backing Mick Jagger for Jagger's tribute performance of the Solomon Burke R&B classic, "Everybody Needs Somebody to Love" at the 53rd Grammy Awards in Los Angeles and on CBS.
 The band that accompanied the performance was Saadiq's touring band called Stone Rollin.
 In 2011 he and his band performed as the ESPY's house band for the night, where he performed his latest compositions.

 Saadiq's 2011 album Stone Rollin' was released to great critical acclaim.
 "He's always had a boyish enthusiasm for performing, and a flexible, naturally joyous voice that suggests a young Stevie Wonder," wrote Greg Kot of the Chicago Tribune, "but with his latest album, Saadiq finds a new gear.
 The album and his current tour demonstrate that there's a big difference between retro and classic, and the artist consistently finds himself on the right side of that divide."
 Kot ranked the album number seven in his year-end list, in which he dubbed it Saadiq's "finest achievement" and stated, "He's always written songs steeped in soul and R&B, but now he gives them a progressive edge with roaming bass lines and haunted keyboard textures.
 He's no longer a retro stylist – he's writing new classics."
 Critic Jim Derogatis called it "a stone cold gas of a party disc."

-In fall 2011, he performed on the fourth results show of Dancing with the Stars season 13.
+In the fall of 2011, he performed on the fourth results show of Dancing with the Stars season 13.
 In December 2011, he performed a cover compilation of several Neil Diamond songs at the Kennedy Center Honors award ceremony.

 In 2012 he signed a deal with Toyota to do a TV commercial for the Toyota Prius.
 In 2013 Raphael partnered with Bay Area/ Atlanta Production company EL Seven Entertainment/ Republic Records and then-new R&B singer Adrian Marcel and released his first promotional mixtape Raphael Saadiq Presents Adrian Marcel 7 Days of Weak.